azeek21/configs/nvim/README.md

 # kickstart.nvim

 ## Introduction

-A starting point for Neovim that is:
+A starting point for Neovim that is

 * Small
 * Single-file